BYUCamachoLab/SiPANN/docs/source/tutorials/ExportToInterConnect.rst

 parameter that will empty the file being written to before writing.
 If you’d like to append to an existing file, simply set ``clear=False``.

-This is available in script form
+This is available as a jupyter notebook
 `here <https://github.com/contagon/SiPANN/blob/master/examples/Tutorials/ExportToInterConnect.ipynb>`__